carbon-design-system/carbon/docs/contribution/community-components.md

 - [ ] IE11
 - [ ] Edge

-_**What happens if I don't have a designer or developer to meet all of the guidelines?**_

-Our hope with community components is that we create a path that allows anyone to contribute regardless of the completion.
-By creating a single environment for this we hope to connect contributors who need a designer or developer to help out.
-Part of our effort in helping contributors who don't have the means to complete the checklist includes displaying these contribution on our website gallery as `code only` or `design only` assets.

-_**Can I contribute to `code only` or `design only` assets?**_

-YES!
-We encourage you to combine efforts on these components.
-Our main goal is to have a community lead library.

 ### Process

 1. **Contributor License Agreement:** Before you can contribute any code, we